yggdrasil-network/yggdrasil-network.github.io/installation-macos-other.md

 ./build
 ```

-The build will produce `yggdrasil` and `yggdrasilctl` binaries - copy these
+The build will produce `yggdrasil` and `yggdrasilctl` binaries.
+System Integrity
-into a suitable location:
+Protection in macOS prevents you from copying files into `/usr/bin`, therefore
+you should install into `/usr/local/bin`:
 ```
 sudo cp {yggdrasil,yggdrasilctl} /usr/local/bin
 ```